 In this class, you are permitted to use AI tools to assist you in gathering information, writing drafts, and revising your writing.
 If you choose to use generative AI tools for an assignment in this class, you are required to do the following.
+These activities are meant to a) encourage your development of appropriate attribution skills, b) reflect upon how generative AI is contributing to or harming your learning, and c) protect you in the event of an Academic Misconduct investigation.

-1) Use track changes to demonstrate how much of the written product was written by generative AI, and how much was written by you.

-2) Maintain a history within the AI tool of your prompts and outputs (for example the chat history in ChatGPT).

-3) Provide a written statement at the end of any assignment in which AI was used that includes the following:

-- A description of how you used generative AI in the assignment or project. - A description of how you verified outputs were correct or true. - A reflection on how using generative AI tools befitted you or potentially harmed the learning goals of the assignment. - An attestation that you did not put any protected data into an AI tool during your completion of the assignment; including copyrighted materials, the intellectual property of others (including papers written by others, or the text of your instructor's assignment instructions), research or study data, interview transcripts, or personal information of others.
+- 1) Use track changes to demonstrate how much of the written product was written by generative AI, and how much was written by you. - 2) Maintain a history within the AI tool of your prompts and outputs (for example the chat history in ChatGPT). - 3) Provide a written statement at the end of any assignment in which AI was used that includes the following: - a) A description of how you used generative AI in the assignment or project. - b) A description of how you verified outputs were correct or true. - c) A reflection on how using generative AI tools befitted you or potentially harmed the learning goals of the assignment. - d) An attestation that you did not put any protected data into an AI tool during your completion of the assignment; including copyrighted materials, the intellectual property of others (including papers written by others, or the text of your instructor's assignment instructions), research or study data, interview transcripts, or personal information of others.